Giants Tomb Island: Giants Tomb Island Lighthouse

 Later several amendments were done from the lighthouse keepers and after reconstruction to an unwatched flashing light in 1936, Giants Tomb Island Lighthouse remained in service until 1969.

 Leisure

 Giants Tomb Island is popular for day trips with boaters as there are excellent sandy beaches and safe swimming.

 The south tip of the island or the beach on the east side are easy to access by kayak or canoe on a calm day.
-There are many shore line access points off the mainland, from Awenda Provincial Park, or from public beaches at Sawlog Bay and Kettle's Beach.
+There are many shoreline access points off the mainland, from Awenda Provincial Park, or from public beaches at Sawlog Bay and Kettle's Beach.